Archive How Much Privacy Should a Teenager Have?

 • Enables your child to acquire skills needed for childhood

 Studies have shown that teenagers have the best mental health when their idea of how autonomous they are matches with their parents.
 When you understand how autonomous your child sees themself, you have to consider how close it is to how autonomous you think they are.
 Try to close the gap between both views.
-When you give your child privacy, even in simple gestures, such as knocking on the door, they value the respect you give them as an individual.
+When you give your child privacy, even in simple gestures, such as knocking on their bedroom door, they value the respect you give them as an individual.

 Teenage boy lying on a couch using his phone